golang-basics/concurrency/README.md

 #### P, M, G

+G - goroutine
+M - worker thread, or machine
+P - processor, a resource that is required to execute Go code.
+    M must have an associated P to execute Go code

 Once the syscall exists Go tries to apply one of the rules:

 - try to acquire the exact same P, and resume the execution